 Can I Use A Regular RCA Cable For A Digital Coaxial Audio Connection?

 Digital coax transmits electrical signals.
 You might feel tempted to use an analog RCA audio cable to make a digital link because of its cost.
 This is a bad idea.
-Traditional RCA cables are not shielded and don’t have the same bandwidth as coaxial cables.
+Traditional cables are not shielded and don’t have the same bandwidth as coaxial cables.

 The Best RCA Cables to Choose